Prevention

 - Wood Treatment: Exposed wood in the attic can also be sprayed with preventative treatments to deter termite activity.

 When constructing anything with wood that will be exposed to the elements, choosing the right materials and proper installation methods are key to ensuring durability and safety.
-Here’s what you need to know:
+Here are some things to consider:

 - Use Pressure-Treated Wood: For outdoor projects, pressure-treated wood is an excellent choice because it is treated with chemicals to resist decay, termites, and other pests.
 This makes it far more durable than untreated wood when exposed to moisture and the elements.